jallanxjallan/onemanairforce/adaptation/scenes/sabam_assigns_article.md

 status: Synopsis
 ---

-Cameron Bishop, an well-groomed American in his mid-twenties who displays the intellectual arrogance of an Ivy-league post-grad student, stands at the desk of a middle-aged
+Cameron Bishop, a well-groomed American in his mid-twenties who displays the intellectual arrogance of an Ivy-league post-grad student, stands at the desk of a middle-aged
 Indonesian reporter, his shirt wrinkled and sweaty from a long day on his beat.
 Cameron points to a sheet of paper on the desk and lectures the older man in a condescending manner about his minor mistakes in English grammar.